OSGConnect/connectbook/guide/data/overview-data-table.md

-[title]: - "Guidelines for data managment in OSG - Storage and Transfer"
+[title]: - "Guidelines for Data Managment in OSG - Storage and Transfer"

 ## Purpose